Quick Answer

 - ETNs have no tracking error (the issuer contractually promises the index return), but that comes at the cost of credit risk.
 Not a free lunch.

 - Leveraged funds target a multiple (2x or 3x) of the index's daily return; inverse funds target the opposite (-1x, -2x, -3x) of the daily return.
-Both reset daily.
+Both reset daily, whether structured as an ETF or a mutual fund.

 - "Principal protected" means protected at maturity only.
 A zero-coupon bond returns par at maturity while an option supplies upside; selling early can produce a loss.